hsddev/wd_01founders/README.md

 - Sign-up page: Visitors to the website can sign up as a mentor or a user seeking mentorship.
 - Log-in page: Visitors to the website can log in if they have signed up already.
 - Contact Mentor: Users can choose a mentor and contact them to arrange a meeting.
+- 404 Page: if the user navigates to a page that doesn't exist 404 page comes up and presents a link back to home.
+-
 PS: Users must be logged in before they can contact the mentor.